-The Institute for Education is proud to be involved in the Year of Digital Citizenship.
+The School of Education is proud to be involved in the Year of Digital Citizenship

 - MOOCs (Massive Open Online Courses)

-Each of these projects will focus on one or more aspects of digital citizenship:
+Each of these projects focus on one or more aspects of digital citizenship, such as

 Building Your Online Presence as an Educational Professional

 This will be an online guide for students embarking on training for a career in education.
 It will enable student to be proactive and in control of their online presence.